stggh/PyDiatomic/README.rst

 PyDiatomic solves the time-independent coupled-channel Schroedinger equation using the Johnson renormalized Numerov method [1].
 This is very compact and stable algorithm.

-The PyDiatomic code is oriented toward the calculation of diatomic molecular photodissociation cross sections.
-Coupling of electronic states results in broadening and line-shape asymmetry.
-A coupled-channel calculation is the only correct method compute the cross-section.
+The code is directed to the computation of photodissociation cross sections for diatomic molecules.
+The coupling of electronic states results in transition profile broadening, line-shape asymmetry, and intensity sharing.
+A coupled-channel calculation is the only correct method compute the photodissociation cross-section.